etienne-bourganel/etienne-bourganel/README.md

 I am a former sales and customer-service guy with an engineering education, now gladly reconverting to become a programmer.

-Please have a look at my [portfolio](https://etienne-bourganel.github.io/personal_portfolio/).

 I’m currently learning Web Dev through different courses: [Learn Enough](https://www.learnenough.com/), [freeCodeCamp](https://www.freecodecamp.org/learn) and [The Odin Project](https://www.theodinproject.com/).
+You can see my projects below or go to my [portfolio](https://etienne-bourganel.github.io/personal_portfolio/).
 Some of the modest achievements in my journey so far:

 <br>